lbagola1/lbagola1-esiil-stars-webpage/index.md

   <p> My partner and I are expecting our second daughter the end of May/early June.
 I take pride in and prioritize my family and culture above all else.

-<h5> I am happy to be returning this summer to continue my skillset in coding, github, working as an active team member, and learning as well as mentoring. </h5>
+<h5> I am happy to be returning this summer to continue my skillset in coding, github, working as an active team member, and learning as well as mentoring.
+I'm excited to see what projects come about and how I can be involved. </h5>